 Europe Greek-Turkish border European Commission president Ursula von der Leyen used the language of the far-right earlier this month when she called the Greek border Europe's 'shield.'
 Josep Borrell, EU foreign policy chief, told asylum seekers and migrants not to come to the border.
 After Turkey 'opened the doors to Europe', Greece suspended new asylum … Continue reading Refugee news summary: Europe’s ‘shield’

 Days away from the election and not a single party has shown itself aware of the racism ingrained inside every issue in this country.
-I'll justify my sweeping statement with this: The overt white supremacists - our Prime Minister and the Conservatives, and the Brexit Party - are unapologetically on or above the red line. … Continue reading Make this election less racist
+The overt white supremacists - our Prime Minister and the Conservatives, and the Brexit Party - are unapologetically on or above the red line.
+They're dangerous and simply stonewall concerns.
+Jeremy … Continue reading Make this election less racist

 The threat to the dam has receded.
 The power is back on.
 The residents of Whaley Bridge, homeless for almost a week, have returned, and the blackout at Ipswich Hospital is over.
 "We have been overwhelmed by the generosity and community spirit shown from across the High Peak and beyond,” High Peak Borough Council said. … Continue reading Expat or immigrant?

 Something happened Today Which set the cat among the pigeons and fluttered the dovecote Stop!
 Listen!
 How on earth do we respond?
 Armageddon awaits, if we get this wrong!
 So Let us put a loony up against an expert Let them both be white and middle aged and male Let us draw swords and … Continue reading Today